kitconcept/volto-light-theme/docs/how-to-guides/upgrade-guide.md

 ```{deprecated} 6.0.0-alpha.20
 ```

-VLT used to have feature flags to enable or disable some theme features.
+VLT used to have feature flags in the Volto configuration to enable or disable some theme features.
 These have been removed as feature flags, and moved to site customization settings.
 They are provided by the `voltolighttheme.header` behavior in the `kitconcept.voltolighttheme` add-on.